Induced Disjoint Paths in Claw-Free Graphs: Mutually Induced Disjoint Paths

-{\bf Rule 4.} For every pair of adjacent terminal vertices, remove the edge between them.\\ This preserves the solution, because in this stage two adjacent terminal vertices do not represent two terminals from the same pair; otherwise we would have applied Rule~3 already.
+This preserves the solution, because in this stage two adjacent terminal vertices do not represent two terminals from the same pair; otherwise we would have applied Rule~3 already.
 Now suppose that the resulting graph contains a claw with center $u$ and leaves $v,w,x$.
 Because we preserved claw-freeness so far, there must have been an edge between two leaves, say between $v$ and $w$.
 This implies that $v$ and $w$ are terminal vertices.
 Then $u$ must be a non-terminal vertex, as otherwise we would have removed the edges $uv$ and $uw$ as well.
 However, this is not possible, because we would have removed $u$ when applying Rule 1.
 Hence, the resulting graph is claw-free.

 Already after applying Rule 3, there is no terminal vertex that represents two terminals from the same terminal pair.
 After applying Rule 4, all terminal vertices are independent.